 This is a follow up story for The Longhairs.
-If you're interested in reading how they got started, published over 2 years ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Launched in 2014 as a side hustle, today The Longhairs is making over $100k/month.

 Tell us about what you’ve been up to!
 Has the business been growing?